-- If the number of device units on the system is greater than NXX, returns the error code ENODEV, which indicates that no such device exists on the system.
-This example test is used to ensure that a valid device exists. - Calls the simple_lock routine to assert an exclusive access on the following code block.
+- 1 If the number of device units on the system is greater than NXX, returns the error code ENODEV, which indicates that no such device exists on the system.
+This example test ensures that a valid device exists. - [2] Calls the simple lock routine to assert an exclusive access on the following code block.

-The $simple_lock$ routine takes one argument: a pointer to a simple lock structure.
-You can declare this simple lock structure by using the $decl_simple_lock_data$ routine.
+The simple lock routine takes one argument: a pointer to a simple lock structure.
+You can declare this simple lock structure by using the decl simple lock data macro.
 In this call, the xxopen routine passes the address of the lk_xx_kern_str field of the xx_kern_str structure pointer.

 Figure 7-1 shows what happens when two instances of the xx kernel module execute on two CPUs.
-As the figure shows, the kernel thread emanating from CPU1 obtains the simple lock on the code block that follows item 2 in the code fragment before the kernel thread emanating from CPU2.
-The reason for locking this code block is to prevent data corruption of any future writes to the xx_kern_str structure.
-The CPU2 kernel thread spins while waiting for the CPU1 kernel thread to free the simple lock.
+As the figure shows, the kernel thread from CPU1 obtains the simple lock on the code block that follows item 2 in the code fragment before the kernel thread from CPU2.
+The reason for locking this code block is to prevent data corruption of any future writes to the xx kern structure.
+The CPU2 kernel thread spins while it waits for the CPU1 kernel thread to free the simple lock.